superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 From the plot, it's clear that connected nodes usually have higher cosine similarities.
 This means papers that cite each other often use similar words.
 But when we ignore zero similarities, papers that have not cited each other also seem to have a wide range of common words.

 Though some information about the connectivity is present in the BoW features, it is not sufficient to reconstruct the citation graph accurately.
+(BoW does not capture the semantic meaning of words, and this can lead to similarity scores based on word co-occurrence without considering the context or meaning... doesn't capture the semantic relationships between words or the context in which they are used.
+BoW treats documents as unordered sets of words and may not differentiate between important terms and common words..)
 The BoW representation may miss additional information contained in the network structure that can be used to solve the paper classification problem.
 If we could extract that information, we may be able to build a more accurate classifier.
 In the following sections, we look at two methods for learning node representations that capture node connectivity more accurately.

 ## Learning node embeddings with Node2Vec